anabatsh/PROTES/README.md

 ```

 > ✭ 🚂 The stars that you give to **PROTES**, motivate us to develop faster and add new interesting features to the code 😃

+## License

+If you plan to use this software for commercial purposes, please contact [Ivan Oseledets](https://github.com/oseledets) for details.
+There are no restrictions on the use for scientific purposes when citing 😊